 You can click on the smaller photos to view them larger so you may enjoy the details of these beautiful quilts.

-One last quilt from the show ... this amazing quilt has been displayed in an astronomical exhibit in Washington, DC.
+quilt from the show ... this amazing quilt has been displayed in an astronomical exhibit in Washington, DC.
 It is called "The Great 25-inch Telescope at Foggy Bottom" and was made by Sara Schechner.
 This quilt was accompanied by photos and the story of its display in DC.
 The tiny attention to detail, including the astronomers in historical dress, in this small quilt cannot be appreciated in just a photo.
 I wish all of you may sometime have the opportunity to see these quilts in a major show somewhere.
 I am awed by the creative skill of these quilters and feel blessed to have enjoyed their quilts at this show.
 This really was a small sample of the many gorgeous quilts in this show.

 I did my small part to support the vendors at this show by taking home these pretties that just called to me ...
 I have no idea what I will make with them but I just could not resist their call and they are all washed and folded and fondled and enjoyed ...